 Canada is one of our most common destinations to fly pets to.
 Many people emigrate to Canada yearly from the UK.
-As the UK is rabies free, it is easy to fly dogs or cats to Canada.
+As the UK is rabies free, it is easy to take your pets to Canada.
 Many airports have direct flights from the UK with a number of different airlines, like British Airways, Air Canada and Air Transat.
 This is ideal for flying pets, as the single non-stop flight suits pet travel.

 The veterinary requirements for dogs and cat to fly to Canada are pretty simple.
 They need a microchip and a rabies vaccination and a health certificate within 5 days of the flight.
 If they don’t have a rabies vaccination, then they can have DEFRA export paperwork completed which confirms to the Canadian authorities that UK is rabies free and so they will accept an un-vaccinated dog or cat from the UK.
 There is currently no quarantine for dogs and cats travelling from the UK to Canada.